xzel23/utility/README.md

     - `TextUtil`
         - Added `TextUtil.toCharArray()|charsToBytes()|bytesToChars()`.
         - Added `removeLeading|Trailing|LeadingAndTrailing()` to efficently strip elements from the start or end of a list.
+        - Removed the MD5-methods.
+MD5 can still be used by passing "MD5" as algorithm name.
+Reason: MD5 is considered cryptographically weak and insecure, and the API should not make using an unsecure algorithm easier to use than a secure one.
+Which algorithms are considered safe is always subject to ongoing research, so be neutral about algorithms.
     - `RichText`
         - Fix some RichText.split() issues; the method should now always produce results consistent with String.split()